Double Chocolate Chunk Cookies

 The first time I made these Soft Chocolate Chocolate Chip Cookies, it was after the hubby was caught foraging in the Oreo canister after dinner.
 The food blogger wife had failed again.
 No homemade treats to be found in our kitchen.

-PSA: Much as I talk about my love for cookie dough, please be fully aware that young children, the elderly and immune suppressed should not indulge due to the chance of food borne illnesses like salmonella.
+PSA: Much as I talk about my love for cookie dough, please be fully aware that young children, the elderly, and the immune-suppressed should not indulge due to the chance of food-borne illnesses like salmonella.
 Remember the risk if you decide to sample.

 Tips for Making This Chocolate Cookie Recipe

 Cocoa and chocolate in the batter make these “double” chocolate cookies.
 Perfect for chocolate lovers.

 - I used semi-sweet chocolate in the batter, but if you like an even deeper, more intense chocolate flavor, feel free to use your favorite bitter-sweet chocolate in the dough instead.

 - Add chocolate chips or chocolate chunks.
 Vary by trying bittersweet or even white chocolate.
 I found chocolate chips made the dough easier to roll than chocolate chunks.
 Both are very tasty!

 - This recipe is best made in a stand mixer due to the long beating times.
 8 minutes for the butter and sugar, then 3 minutes when the egg and vanilla are added.

 - The dry ingredients are folded in rather than mixed with the beaters.
 This helps to prevent any deflating of the batter.